erdaltoprak/erdaltoprak.com/src/pages/blog/using-venv-pyvenv-autoenv-on-macOS.md

 ![Banner](/assets/blog/using-venv-pyvenv-autoenv-on-macOS/banner.jpg)

-At some point you might work on a python project that requires some specific dependencies such as a machine learning project with an exact PyTorch version.
+At some point, you might work on a Python project that requires specific dependencies, such as a machine learning project with an exact PyTorch version.
 It becomes a necessity to structure your workflow in order to avoid conflicts and iterate quickly across projects.

 In this post I will explain the main tools that I use on macOS and show a neat trick in order to switch virtual environments automatically.

 ## Why Use Virtual Environments?

 The ability to replicate environments not only makes onboarding easier but also minimizes the « works on my machine » issue.
-To accomplish our goal we will need three tools, pyenv, venv and autoenv.
+To accomplish our goal, we will need three tools: pyenv, venv, and autoenv.

 #### Pyenv
 [Pyenv](https://github.com/pyenv/pyenv) is an incredible tool that allows you to switch between multiple versions of Python.
 You can even search and install Python versions and set local and global versions.